-7 Free Sound Meter Apps in 2023 (Android & iOS)
+8 Free Sound Meter Apps in 2024 (Android & iOS)

 Have you ever felt the need to measure the level of noise around you?
 Well, now you can easily do it right on your phone!

-There are free sound meter apps in 2023 (Android & iOS) that let you estimate the noise volume in the surrounding environment.
+There are free sound meter apps (Android & iOS) that let you estimate the noise volume in the surrounding environment.
 These apps let you analyze the sound level in your bedroom, at work, or even at a music concert with just a few taps.
-Some of these apps can even notify you if the noise level gets too high and possibly dangerous.

 Decibel X